chanzuckerberg/MedMentions/README.md

 is releasing this data to promote NLP research on Biomedical text.

 This data is being released under the [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).
-The papers in the corpus were selected from those available from [PubMed :registered: / Medline :registered:](https://www.nlm.nih.gov/databases/download/pubmed_medline.html).
+The papers in the corpus were selected from those available from [PubMed&reg; / Medline&reg;](https://www.nlm.nih.gov/databases/download/pubmed_medline.html).
 Users are referred to that source for the most current and accurate version of the text for the corresponding papers.

 ## Introduction

-**Corpus:** The _MedMentions_ corpus consists of 4,392 papers (Titles and Abstracts) randomly selected from among papers released on [PubMed :registered:](https://www.ncbi.nlm.nih.gov/pubmed/) in 2016, that were in the biomedical field, published in the English language, and had both a Title and an Abstract.
+**Corpus:** The _MedMentions_ corpus consists of 4,392 papers (Titles and Abstracts) randomly selected from among papers released on [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/) in 2016, that were in the biomedical field, published in the English language, and had both a Title and an Abstract.

-**Annotators:** We recruited a team of professional annotators with rich experience in biomedical content curation to exhaustively annotate all [UMLS :registered:](https://uts.nlm.nih.gov/home.html) (2017AA full version) entity mentions in these papers.
+**Annotators:** We recruited a team of professional annotators with rich experience in biomedical content curation to exhaustively annotate all [UMLS&reg;](https://uts.nlm.nih.gov/home.html) (2017AA full version) entity mentions in these papers.

 **Annotation quality:** We did not collect stringent IAA (Inter-annotator agreement) data.